GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-09-27-Things-I've-learned-from-trying-to-conduct-a-systematic-review-in-NLP.md

+---
+title: Things I've learned from conducting a systematic review in NLP
+---

 \* This post is a work in progress - I will add to it as I find out more things I don't know\*

 Systematic reviews are being pushed by my institution, and seem like a good way of easing my doubts about the randomness of my literature searches.
 However with little precedent in NLP, the process has been far from strightforward.
 Here I list the many doubts I have had and the decisions I've taken to resolve them.